My ass hurts. A lot.

 I love being sore from a good workout, but it’s something that so rarely happens.
 I’m used to working out so it takes a lot to get me to experience DOMS (delyed onset muscle soreness).
 Thanks to a recent change in my workout split, I am now walking like a zombie.
 Or a nazi.
 (I am neither, for the record.)

-A workout split simply means how you split up your workout.
+A workout split simply means how you split up your workout throughout the week.
 Different splits are helpful depending on what your goals are.
 Keep in the mind that which ever split you choose, you should avoid working the same muscle group on consecutive days.
 For example, if you work your back on Tuesday, you should wait till Thursday to work it out again.

 Examples of different splits are: